 The Plan to Restore Diadromous Fishes to the Naugatuck River Watershed

 The Naugatuck River is the largest tributary of the Housatonic River with a watershed encompassing 311 square miles.
 Diadromous fish species, including Alewife, Blueback Herring, American Shad, American Eel, and Sea Lamprey, were once common and seasonally abundant in the watershed.
 Spawning runs of these migratory species were extirpated from the upper mainstem and virtually all tributaries by the mid-1800s due to the construction of dams and industrial pollution.
 With the backing of many state and federal agencies and the hard work and dedication of a multitude of partners throughout the watershed over the last 50 years, the Naugatuck River is better positioned now than it has been in centuries to stage a return of large annual runs of native diadromous fish.
-Success in diadromous fish restoration has been achieved in a number of river basins in Connecticut and elsewhere.
-In order to provide a framework for restoring runs of selected diadromous fishes to the basin, the CT DEEP Fisheries Division has drafted the Plan to Restore Diadromous Fishes to the Naugatuck River Watershed.
+Success in diadromous fish restoration has been achieved in a number of river watersheds in Connecticut and elsewhere.
+In order to provide a framework for restoring runs of selected diadromous fishes to the watershed, the CT DEEP Fisheries Division has produced the Plan to Restore Diadromous Fishes to the Naugatuck River Watershed.

-Content last updated July 2022
+Content last updated October 2022